 You can easily find brown color palette in brands that deal with food, chocolate, natural products, agriculture, and transportation.

 Although brown creates a feeling of support, safety, and comfort, occasionally, it can stand for cheapness, depression, and inactivity.
 So better check the color palette and all the shades before settling on a specific color.

 Here is what brown symbolizes among the cultures:

 - Western cultures: earthiness, health, barrenness

 - Africa: funerals

-- Asia: being grounded, industrious, fertile
+- Asia: close to earth, industrious, fertile